 Views:

-Dashboards can be customized to individual users and can hold personalized information from different entities within akoyaGO.
+Dashboards can be customized to individual users (Personal Dashboards) or available to all users in akoyaGO by default (System Dashboards.)
+One of the biggest benefits of dashboards is that they can bring together views/charts from different tables within akoyaGO in one screen.
 These dashboards can also be referred to as “Homepages.”

-Before creating a new dashboard, choose which workplace you want to create a dashboard for.
-The main dashboard will change depending on which workplace you are in.
+Before creating a new Personal Dashboard, choose which area you want to create a dashboard within.
+The default dashboard will change depending on which area you are in.

 Click on the +New button, then select Dynamics 365 Dashboard.